 The Best Craft Classes #imho

-For the uninitiated, Skillshare is a peer learning platform where you can take classes on a vast range of subjects, taught by folks who have serious enthusiasm for their craft.
+For the uninitiated, Skillshare is a peer learning platform where you can take classes on a vast range of subjects.
+The classes are taught by folks who have serious enthusiasm for their craft.
 This makes learning from them insanely easy and lots of fun.
 The other side of the Skillshare coin is that anyone with a passion and know-how for a subject can produce their own classes.

 “Many of their classes are taught by rock stars in their fields” Joanna Goddard – Cup of Jo

-I’ve taken quite a few online art, design and craft classes and here are a few that I’ve taken and loved.
+I’ve taken quite a few online art, design and craft classes.
+Here are a few that I’ve taken and loved.

 Mary Kate is a full-time freelance letterer who has an impressive back catalogue of clients.